 A new addition to the RCTC coaching roster, Liz Anjos would love to help you reach your running goals, whether you’re aiming for a new 5K PR, thinking of venturing into track or cross country for the first time, or going for a Boston Marathon qualifier and beyond.

 Anjos’ coaching resume includes assistant coaching the Greenville College women’s cross country team in 2008, where they capped off the season as SLIAC Champions.
 She has been coaching individual runners for over nine years and served as a leader for the Oregon Volée team from 2014-2016.
-Anjos is certified as a USATF and NFHS coach and currently serves as assistant coach to the boys & girls cross country and track teams at Mountainside High School in Beaverton, OR.
-The most consistent feedback she’s received across the board is how she shows equal care and enthusiasm for every runner no matter what their ability.
+Anjos is certified as a USATF and NFHS coach, and currently serves as the head distance coach and assistant cross country coach at Mountainside High School.

-Anjos discovered her zeal for competitive running as a senior at Greenville College, where she was named SLIAC Athlete of the Week for her improvements throughout the cross country season, and earned a spot on the SLIAC First Team All-Conference in 2007.
-Since then, Liz has continued to prove herself a competitor on the track and the roads, most recently with a personal record of 36:44 at the 2018 Tenacious 10K and placing 4th at the 2018 Carlsbad 5000.
-She is a seven-time Boston Marathon Qualifier and is currently aiming to qualify for the 2020 US Olympic Marathon Trials.
+Anjos discovered her zeal for competitive running as a senior at Greenville College, where in her first season of cross country was named SLIAC Athlete of the Week, and the following year earned SLIAC First Team All-Conference.
+Since then, Anjos has continued to prove herself a competitor on the track and the roads, most recently with a personal record of 36:44 at the 2018 Tenacious 10K and placing 4th at the 2018 Carlsbad 5000.
+She is an eight-time Boston Marathon Qualifier, two-time sub-3:00 marathoner, and is currently aiming to qualify for the 2020 US Olympic Marathon Trials.